 - Cucumber Facial: "Can I tell you a secret?
 The cucumber does nothing."

 - Chuck Cunningham Syndrome: Jeremiah is nowhere to be found in the second movie.
+It's possible Lilly lost touch with him at some point inbetween the two installments.

 - Damned by Faint Praise:Clarisse: You look so... young.